DaRoemer/MasterThesis/README.md

    - The scientific method AFT (Alignment by Fourier Transform) was applied.
    - The MATLAB script `AFT_batch.m` (part of the AFT software package) was used for visualization of local alignment vectors.
    - **Relevant Files**:
-     - `Collective Allignment/nematic_ordering.ipynb` – Main script for nematic ordering analysis.
+     - `nematic_ordering.ipynb` – Main script for nematic ordering analysis.
-     - `Collective Allignment/Analysis_tools.py` – Contains helper functions for processing nematic ordering data.
+     - `Analysis_tools.py` – Contains helper functions for processing nematic ordering data.
    - **Key Functions**:
      - `load_and_process_matlab_data`: Loads and processes MATLAB AFT data for analysis.
      - `process_data`: Processes nematic ordering data, including calculating order parameters and neighborhood sizes.